ElucidataInc/polly-docs/docs/KnowledgeGraph/FAQ.md

 Refer to the _KG Data and Supported Resources_ section of this document for a complete list.

 ### 2. Can I access KG data programmatically?
 Yes.
 KG data can be accessed in read-only mode using the `polly-python` package, either locally or within Polly Notebooks.
 More details are available [here](https://docs.polly.elucidata.io/polly-python/PollyKG.html).

 ### 3. I don’t see my entity of interest or a specific category in the dropdown.
 Why?
-This could be due to:

-- The entity or category not being available in the KG data.
+This could be due to the entity or category not being available in the KG data.
-- Case-sensitive search.
-Ensure correct letter casing.

-Refer to the _Selecting Nodes & Generating a Subgraph_ section for more details.
+Refer to the _Selecting Nodes & Generating a Knowledge graph section_ for more details.

 ### 4. Is there a limit to how many hops are shown in the graph?
 Yes.
 Currently, the graph displays a maximum of **1-hop** relationships.

+### 5. How can I edit the Cypher query in Polly Co-Scientist?
+Currently, Polly Co-Scientist does not support direct in-place editing of Cypher queries.
+However, User can copy the generated Cypher query from the output, make desired edits, paste the modified query into the input box, and submit it.
+Polly will recognize it as a Cypher query and execute it.

+### 6. How can I download the data generated in Polly Co-Scientist?
+You can download the results of your query in two formats: **CSV** and **JSON**.
+- Simply use the download option provided on the right side of the output section to get the data.

+### 7. Can I continue my search from a previous query or session?
+Currently, Polly Co-Scientist does not support session memory or query chaining.
+Each query is treated as a standalone input, so:
+- Previous queries and their results are **not retained**, and
+- New queries cannot reference earlier ones.

-### 5. Are there any browser or hardware requirements for using this application?
+### 8. Are there any browser or hardware requirements for using this application?
 Yes.
 For the best experience:

 - Use the latest version of **Chrome** or **Firefox**.
 Some features may not function correctly in other browsers.